 Ozette potatoes are small to medium in size and are oblong and tubular in shape, averaging 7-17 centimeters in length.
 The thin skin has a smooth, lumpy, and knobby texture and is tan to light brown, speckled with dark brown freckling and deep-set eyes.
 The flesh is gold to light yellow and is dense, firm, and moist.
 When cooked, Ozette potatoes develop a creamy texture that offers a rich, slightly sweet and earthy flavor with nuances of chestnuts.

-Ozette potatoes are available late summer into fall.
+Ozette potatoes are available in the late summer through fall.